 Panels can be roof mounted on a home or barn, carport or other buildings.
 Once a roof location is chosen, Greater Texas Solar will look for any issues such as tree or chimney shadows that require attention before installation.

 South or Southwest facing roofs are the most effective.
 East and West facing roofs will work well but may require more solar panels to compensate for the orientation.
-Ground-mounted panels are also an option, either with a fixed tilt.
+Ground-mounted panels are also an option, either with a fixed tilt or tracking system.

 The lifespan of solar panels can exceed 40 years.
 Most manufacturer's warranties cover 25-30 years with an industry standard of 25 years for a certain percentage of power production.